RikuVan/redux-machine-middleware/README.md

 ### Why

-There are much better explanations of finite state machines out there than what I can provide and a state machine is probably overkill for small functionality.
-But here is why I am interested.
-As features grow, if you only think of your UI in terms of boolean flags and conditionals, you will quickly be fighting bugs.
+There are much better explanations of finite state machines out there than what I can provide.
+My experience that as features grow incomolexity, if you only think of your UI in terms of boolean flags and conditionals, you will quickly be fighting bugs.
 Using Redux alone doesn't prevent this.
 Moduling your UI as a union type may help.
-But we still lack the ability to hook into the transitions from state to state--the variants grow out of control.
+Nevertheless, the ability to hook into the transitions,add conditions, validation and enforce patterns are limited by union types in js.
 Modeling your UI as a finite state machine seems a promising way to bring discipline to your code base when there are many variants--each state and transition is accounted for by the machine.
-This has the added benefit of forcing your to document states.
+This has the added benefit of rich document of states.

 ### Examples